Methods to assist free flow of water

 My property was recently flooded by an overflowing watercourse -who do I contact for compensation?

-Rivers Agency is not liable for any damage caused by the overflowing of any watercourse.
+DfI Rivers is not liable for any damage caused by the overflowing of any watercourse.
 Contact your insurance company regarding compensation for any flooding event.

 Who do I contact to report incidents of pollution in a watercourse?